ROBOBREIZH/robobreizh_simu_ws/src/robobreizh_perception/README.md

 python3.7 test.py
 ```

-This will send an image to the server.
+This will send two images (file table.png and waving-hand.jpg) to the server.

-The predictions will appear in the terminal and the image will be saved at data/demo.png.
+The predictions will appear in the terminal and images will be saved at robobreizh_perception/src/demo.

 ## Structure